Big AI is accelerating the metacrisis: What can we do?: What Can We Do?

-The ACL Code applies to the conduct of its members, not just our publications.
-It is not enough to assert that ``someone's going to do it anyway'' (the myth of technological inevitability; \citealt[p589]{Mitchell20}), or that ``my contribution is but a small cog in a large machine'' (the problem of many hands; \citealt{FederCooper22}), or that ``my work is connecting the world for good'' (the myth that universal technology artefacts solve social problems; \citealt{Srinivasan17}).
+\paragraph{1.
+Public good as the paramount consideration.} The ACL Code of Ethics applies to the conduct of members, not just our publications.
+It is no excuse that ``someone's going to do it anyway'' (the myth of technological inevitability; \citealt{Mitchell20}), or that ``my contribution is but a small cog in a large machine'' (the problem of many hands; \citealt{FederCooper22}), or that ``my work is connecting the world for good'' (the myth of technology solving social ills; \citealt{Srinivasan17}).
+It remains a pressing open question for the ACL: how do we reconcile the obligation of members to treat the public good as paramount when our work is enabling Big AI?
+Further, what do we make of the fact that Big AI research involving human subjects is not subject to the kind of independent ethical oversight that is required for university research?

-Faced with the metacrisis (\S\ref{sec:crises}), the great challenge of our time is to ``rebuild our societies, starting from what's right in front of us: our areas of influence'' \citep[p2]{Ressa22}.
-This is fundamentally a communal activity: ``All of our flourishing is mutual'' \citep[p166]{Kimmerer13}.